nhoening/fjd/README.md

 to see, as I did here in the ``[params]``-section (in fact, only the ``[control]``-section is ``fjd``-specific).

-You can see how it all comes together by looking at the simple example in the ``test`` directory where there is one script that represents a job and one that creates ten jobs and puts them in the queue.
+You can see how it all comes together by looking at the simple example in the ``example`` directory where there is one script that represents a job and one that creates ten jobs and puts them in the queue.

-To run this test, first navigate to the ``fjd`` directory.
-Then, start a dispatcher and at least one worker and run a script that creates the jobqueue.
-Then, observe.
+To run this example, recruit some workers and start a dispatcher.
+Then, run a script that creates the jobqueue.
+Finally, observe.

-Here are the commands - you should issue them all in their separate console window, as the first two are continuous services:
+Here are the commands:

+    $ cd example
+    $ python create_jobs.py
+    $ recruiter.py hire 4  # assuming you have four cores and want to use all of them
+    > [FJD] Hired 4 workers on localhost.
-    $ python dispatcher.py
+    $ dispatcher.py
+    > [FJD] Dispatcher started.
+    > Found some jobs to dispatch
+    > Found some jobs to dispatch
+    > Found some jobs to dispatch

+It does not matter in which order you do these three things - create jobs, hire workers and dispatch.
+The workers patiently wait for jobs and the dispatcher waits for jobs.

+When jobs are done (the dispatcher will not find new ones quickly), you can "fire" the workers:

-    $ python worker.py
+    $ recruiter.py fire

+And you'll see the results, the log files written by our example jobs:

-    $ python test/create_jobs.py
+    $ ls data/
+    job0.dat	job2.dat	job4.dat	job6.dat	job8.dat
+    job1.dat	job3.dat	job5.dat	job7.dat	job9.dat